Lighting & Temperature Requirements for Jackson’s Chameleons

 What is UVB, and why do chameleons need it?

 There are 3 types of ultraviolet radiation produced by the sun: UVA, UVB, and UVC.
-Most animals require regular exposure to UVA and UVB in order to produce vitamin D3, see properly, and to be brief — to thrive in general.
+Most animals require regular exposure to UVA and UVB in order to produce vitamin D3, see properly, and, to keep it brief, thrive in general.
 Even humans need UVA and UVB for vitamin D3 synthesis and mental health, although since we don’t have scales to protect us, staying out in UVB for too long will give us a sunburn.

 Vitamin D3 is important because it helps animals metabolize calcium for muscle, bone, and nervous system health.
 When they don’t get enough D3, they because deficient, which leads to Metabolic Bone Disease.

-Since Jackson’s chameleons are diurnal nature UVB lighting is required for them to live in captivity.
-This should be provided 12 hours/day, every day.
-I recommend using a T5 HO (high-output) fluorescent UVB bulb to help the rays get all the way to the bottom of the enclosure and create a more effective UV gradient.
+Since Jackson’s chameleons are diurnal, UVB lighting is required for them to stay alive in captivity.
+This is not an optional part of their setup!
+Use a T5 HO (high-output) fluorescent UVB bulb to help the rays get all the way to the bottom of the enclosure and create a more effective UV gradient.

 Do Jackson's Chameleons Need UVB?